pohlm01/master-thesis/4_comparison.typ

 Let's Encrypt already announced to end their @ocsp support "as soon as possible"~@lets_encrypt_end_ocsp.
 Instead, the CA/Browser forum tightens the requirements for @crl:pl and Mozilla is working on accumulating all revoked certificates into a small list called #emph("CRLite") since 2017, but did not enable this mechanism by default in Firefox as of version 132 from October 2024~@crlite_paper @mozilla_crlite.

-Furthermore, certificate transparency is built into @mtc, as opposed to the X.509 certificate infrastructure, where it was added later on.
+// Furthermore, certificate transparency is built into @mtc, as opposed to the X.509 certificate infrastructure, where it was added later on.

+// #heading("Disadvantages", level: 4, outlined: false, numbering: none)
 A significant downside of @mtc compared to the classical certificate infrastructure is the longer issuance times.
 There are two aspects to this: First, the issuance of the certificate itself takes up to `batch_duration` seconds, i.e., one hour assuming the default values, and second, the time the new tree heads propagate to a relevant number of @rp:pl.
 The first one will not make up for the major part of the difference in practice.